django-import-export/django-import-export/docs/getting_started.rst

 This section describes how to get started with import-export.
 We'll use the :ref:`example application<exampleapp>` as a guide.

-import-export can be used programmatically, or it can be integrated with the :ref:`Django Admin interface<admin-integration>`.
+import-export can be used programmatically as described here, or it can be integrated with the :ref:`Django Admin interface<admin-integration>`.
-First, we'll look at programmatic implementation.

 Test data
 =========

-There are sample files which can be used to import data in the `tests/core/exports` directory.
+There are sample files which can be used to test importing data in the `tests/core/exports` directory.

 The test models
 ===============